Lindemann (band): F & M and departure of Tägtgren, Live in Moscow (2018–2021)

 On 16 August 2019, Peter Tägtgren announced that the new album was done, mixed and produced.
-On 10 September 2019, a teaser for the new single "Steh auf" was posted on social media telling the music video be released on 13 September 2019.
+On 10 September 2019, a teaser for the new single "Steh auf" was posted on social media announcing that the music video would be released on 13 September 2019.
 The music video featured Swedish actor Peter Stormare.
 The album F & M was released on 22 November 2019.
-Lindemann announced their 2020 tour on 4 November 2019 via their social media platforms.

-The band toured in February and March 2020, but the tour was cut short due to the pandemic.
+In November 2019, the band announced a 2020 tour with members of Pain completing the live lineup.
+The band toured in February and March 2020, but the tour was cut short due to the COVID-19 pandemic.

-In November 2020, the duo announced that they would no longer be recording music together.
-Their final release together will be a concert film release of their 2020 show in Moscow.
-Till Lindemann planned to continue recording in the future under the name "Till Lindemann" with a different lineup.
+In November 2020, the duo announced that their collaboration had ended and that their final release together would be a concert film of their 2020 show in Moscow.
+Till Lindemann announced his plan to continue recording in the future under the name "Till Lindemann" with a different lineup.
+Lindemann released his first solo single "Ich Hasse Kinder" on 31 May 2021.
+A short film with the same title premiered on 26 June 2021.

-Ich hasse Kinder Tour (2022-23)
+Ich hasse Kinder Tour, Zunge (2022–present)

-In the beginning of 2022 Lindemann started a concert tour named "Ich hasse Kinder" with a new line-up: Jes Paige (guitar), Emily Ruvidich (guitar), Acey Slade (bass) and Joe Letz (drums).
-Upcoming tour dates were announced, but the tour was postponed due to COVID-19 pandemic.
-Concerts planned in Russia were cancelled in 2022 (presumably, due to the Russian invasion of Ukraine but that was not explicitly mentioned in the announcement).